charlesfinney/web3-tutorial/README.md

 # web3-tutorial
 web3j a Java and Android library for integrating Smart Contracts into Ethereum network clients/nodes.

+  allowing you to access the Ethereum blockchain, without having to write your own integration code everytime your contracts want to comunicate with the Ethereum platform.

 ![Web 3 ](https://github.com/charlesfinney/web3-tutorial/blob/master/web3j_network.png)